adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 #  Introduction to Type Theory

-This talk is an extended digression on Type Theory.
+This talk is an extended digression on `Type Theory`.

-As is usually the case, foundations of mathematics have a marginal impact on "real-world" mathematics.
+As is usually the case, `foundations` of mathematics have a `marginal impact` on "real-world" mathematics.

-This is true also when using Lean
+This is true also when using `Lean`

 $\ldots$ most of the times!